material-components/material-components-web/docs/local-development.md

 # Local Development

 Use this document to run demos for local development of Material Components Web project.

 ## Create demo assets

 Create `demo/` folder inside component package folder that you're working on.
 For example, `packages/mdc-checkbox/demo/`

 ### HTML

-Add HTML structure to required to render component (Copy HTML structure from component README files).
+Add HTML structure required to render component (Copy HTML structure from component README files).

 Sample HTML structure for checkbox: